S P Jain School of Global Management: Doctoral

-Multi-city learning model
+Learning model

-SP Jain Global uses a multi-city learning model designed to provide students with direct exposure to various global business environments and cultures by allowing them to study in multiple campuses located in Singapore, Sydney and Dubai throughout their academic program.

 The model is structured so that students begin their studies in one city and then rotate among the other campuses.
-This rotation varies depending on the specific program and course requirements but typically includes at least two to three different cities.
-Each campus offers a curriculum tailored to its regional business ecosystem.

 In each location, students engage with local businesses through internships and projects, participate in workshops, and attend lectures with professionals from various industries.

 Engaged Learning Online

-Engaged Learning Online (ELO) is an educational technology platform developed by SP Jain Global to facilitate interactive and immersive online learning.
-This platform is designed to replicate the dynamics of a classroom environment for remote learners.
 ELO has enabled the school to maintain continuity of learning in disruptive circumstances, such as during the COVID-19 pandemic.

-In 2022, the ELO platform won an award in the category of 'Innovative Technology Solutions for Higher Education Provider' at the BW Education’s Top Education Brand Awards, organized by BW Business World.
+In 2022, the ELO platform won an award in the category of 'Innovative Technology Solutions for Higher Education Provider' at the BW Education's Top Education Brand Awards, organized by BW Business World.

 SP Jain London School of Management

 Located in Canary Wharf, a major financial district of London, the SP Jain London campus places students in the heart of global financial and business activities.